Senior School Admissions

 Manchester High School for Girls is part of the Greater Manchester Consortium of Independent Schools, and offers of places are made in line with the agreed dates of the Consortium.
 Examination results are not made available to individuals.

 At age 11 plus scholarships are awarded on the basis of performance in the entrance examination and, in the case of music scholarships, and sports/dance scholarships, the individual’s performance at audition, or assessment.
 Only a very small number of Bursaries are awarded each year.
 The decision to award a Bursary is based upon meeting the financial criteria and performing exceptionally well in the entrance examination.

-The Entrance Examination for entry into the Senior School in September 2018 will be held on Tuesday 16 January 2018.
+The Entrance Examination for entry into the Senior School in September 2020 - Tuesday 14 January 2020.

 Papers set in previous years are not published, as the format may vary from year to year.
 However, sample questions are available to download from the School website.
 Guidelines to indicate their general nature and the kind of work with which students are expected to be familiar will be sent to all candidates on receipt of a completed registration form.

 Every effort is made to make the candidate feel relaxed and we try to make the day as varied and as interesting as possible.